venom1270/AdventOfCode-2024/README.md

 ## Day 1

 It was actually really easy, but had some problems with keyboard (physical and EN layout).
-Otherwise fine, but streaming this is a bit of a challange.
+Otherwise fine, but streaming this is a bit of a challenge.

 ## Day 2